This article will help you:

 If, on the other hand, you’re planning a phased feature rollout instead, your workflow is even simpler.
 Because you’re not asking a question about user behavior in your product, you don’t need to worry about creating a hypothesis, picking a metric, or analyzing your results.
 All you have to do is create a feature flag.

-Once you’ve configured your environment, go straight to creating your variants.
+Once you’ve configured your deployment, go straight to creating your variants.
 The basic idea—i.e., a new and different product experience that some users see but others do not—remains the same.
 But instead of exploring how different user segments react to different user experiences, you’ll be choosing which users get access to new features first.
 When working with feature flags, the variant represents code for a new feature that isn’t yet released to your entire user base.

 You’ll still allocate users to your variants as you would if you were running an experiment, and activating your flag is as simple as switching on your experiment.

 Check out our Help Center article to learn more about feature flags and how they work in Amplitude Experiment.

 Delete old experiments and flags

 Deleting experiments and feature flags you no longer need is simple.
 You'll find both options from the "more" menu in the top right of your experiment.
 Click on to open the menu, choose either Deactivate flag or Archive, to archive the experiment.